FREE CLASS

 If you’re looking to figure out once and for all how to not quit everything, clarity of thought is non-negotiable!

-Without proper rest, our brains lose their ability to focus or even function properly– like an over-stressed engine running on fumes, eventually, it will break down and need repair.
+Without proper rest, our brains lose their ability to focus or even function properly.
+Like an over-stressed engine running on fumes, they’ll eventually break down and need repair.

 By planning for low moments, you can avoid situations where you’re panicking about all the things you should be doing instead.
 You can sleep in, stay in pajamas and relax guilt-free!